vinaydhegde/testdriven-site/_posts/2017-10-09-01-part6-next-steps.markdown

 share: true
 ---

 Well, that's it.
 It's your turn!
-Spend some time refactoring and dealing with tech debt on your own....
+Spend some time refactoring and dealing with tech debt on your own...

 1. **More tests**: Increase the overall test coverage of each service.
 1. **Test the Lambda function**: Try testing with [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model) (AWS SAM)